Nanaimo2013/BozoCord/README.md

 ## License

-BozoCord is licensed under the MIT License.
+BozoCord is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
 See the [LICENSE](LICENSE) file for more details.

 ## Acknowledgements